medic/cht-tech-radar-contributors/Readme.md

 ## Note
 The CHT Technology Radars are built starting from the [AOE Tech Radar content](https://www.aoe.com/techradar/index.html).
-If you want to build your own Technical Radar you may want to have a look at [AOE Tech Radar GitHub repository](https://github.com/AOEpeople/aoe_technology_radar).
+If you want to build your own Technical Radar you may want to have a look at the [AOE Tech Radar GitHub repository](https://github.com/AOEpeople/aoe_technology_radar).